raseena-thasneem-04/TaleToon/README.md

 tive of the project is to utilize these narratives to generate comic strips with corresponding visual representations, resulting in a complete visual storytelling framework

+Also, this project is still under development.
+A detailed instruction on how to implement the project will be attached in the later phases of development.